Lifearafter/ML_Portfolio/README.md

 This document contains my implementations for R data exploration functions in c++;

 You can see the [code here](code/dataexploration.cpp) and the [descriptive document here](pdfs/DataExploration.pdf).

+## Linear Models

+This document contains my linear models for the earthquake dataset.

+You can see the [R Notebook here](code/Regression.Rmd) and the [descriptive document here](pdfs/Regression.pdf).